French destroyer Vauquelin (1931): Construction and career

 After the start of the Spanish Civil War in July 1936, the contre-torpilleurs and destroyers in the Mediterranean were assigned to assist French citizens in Spain and to patrol the surveillance zones assigned to France on a monthly rotation beginning on 24 September as part of the non-intervention agreement.
 The GCT reverted to its previous designation of the 3rd Light Squadron on 15 September.
 As of 1 October Vauquelin, Tartu and Chevalier Paul were assigned to the 5th Light Division while Kersaint, Maillé Brézé and Cassard belonged to the 9th, both of which were assigned to the Mediterranean Squadron as the 1st Squadron was now known.
 In May–June 1938 the Mediterranean Squadron cruised the Eastern Mediterranean; the squadron was redesignated as the Mediterranean Fleet (Flotte de la Méditerranée) on 1 July 1939.

 On 27 August 1939, in anticipation of war with Nazi Germany, the French Navy planned to reorganize the Mediterranean Fleet into the FHM of three squadrons.
 When France declared war on 3 September, the reorganization was ordered and the 3rd Light Squadron, which included the 5th and 9th Scout Divisions with all of the Vauquelin-class ships, was assigned to the 3rd Squadron.
 In mid-October Vauquelin and Maillé Brézé escorted the heavy cruisers Algérie and Dupleix to Dakar, French West Africa, and then escorted a convoy back home.
-The 5th Scout Division with Vauquelin, Le Chevalier Paul and Tartu was tentatively assigned to Force Z that would have been formed in early 1940 to support the Finns during the Winter War against the Soviets if the Finns hadn't been forced to sign the Moscow Peace Treaty in March.
+The 5th Scout Division with Vauquelin, Chevalier Paul and Tartu was tentatively assigned to Force Z that would have been formed in early 1940 to support the Finns during the Winter War against the Soviets if the Finns hadn't been forced to sign the Moscow Peace Treaty in March.
 Three days after the French surrender on 22 June, all of the Vauquelins were stationed in Toulon, except for Kersaint in Mers-el-Kébir, French Algeria.